MadeMyDay/PageTableExtended/README.md

 Check this for seeing the rows rendered.
 You can easily turn off the complete functionality by unchecking this.

+### Path to Templates
+If you use a delegated template approach, please provide your path to the templates (relative to templates directory).

+### Collapse unpublished rows
+If checked, unpublished PageTable parts are rendered collapsed and can be opened on click.

 ### Path to Stylesheet

 Since the parts are unstyled by default, it is a good idea to define styles for them.
 All rendered templates are encapsulated in a div with the class "renderedLayout" so you can style them with: